InformaticsMatters/fragnet/fragnet-search/README.md

 instance (this is an inner class of `NeighbourhoodGraph`) and has properties for:

 * **key** - a generated key for the group based on the traversal path
-* **description** - a description of the type of change e.g. addition, substitution (NOTE: currently this is not populated)
+* **classification** - a classification of the type of change e.g. addition, substitution (NOTE: currently this classification is not yet full optimised)
 * **members** - an array of members of the group.

 The members have these properties: